Umuzi-org/ACN-syllabus/content/projects/data-science-specific/data-wrangling/_index.md

 - Merge this DataFrame with `personality_score_totals_df`.
 - Again, use assertion techniques from {{< contentlink path="projects/data-science-specific/assertive-programming-tricks-for-pandas" >}} to check that the newly created merged DataFrame has the expected number of rows and columns.
 - The merged DataFrame should be named `merged_personality_department_df`

 5. Filter the merged DataFrame so that you only see the applicants who scored less than 30 on emotional stability, conscientiousness AND agreeableness.
-Next, assign these applicants the tag "Low risk" in a new column called `Risk Status`.
-All other applicants get the tag "High risk".
+Next, assign these applicants the tag "High risk" in a new column called `Risk Status`.
+All other applicants get the tag "Low risk".
 The DataFrame here should be named `risk_status_df`.

-6. Wrangle a new DataFrame with a count of the number of low and high risk applicants within each department.
+7. Wrangle a new DataFrame with a count of the number of low and high risk applicants within each department.
 Let each department be a separate column.
 This new DataFrame should be named `risk_status_summary_df`.
 If there are no learners in one of the categories, it should be represented by zero and not a null entry.
 The DataFrame should look something like this:

 | Risk Status  | Copywriting | Data | Design | Strategy  |  Web Dev |
 | ------------ | ----------  | ---- | ------ | -------   | -------- |